lichenophile/obsidian-paintr/README.md

 Here is their comparison:
 ### css-classes
 - Uses `<mark class="hltr-colorname">content</mark>`
-- Painter plugin injects a stylesheet which colors these
+- Paintr plugin injects a stylesheet which colors these
 - 👍 More flexible:
   - Re-defining a color with the same name will update existing highlights
   - Changing the highlight style will update all existing highlights as well